 Chip Compliance Reporting Tool

-The Chip Compliance Reporting Tool (CCRT) is used by chip acquirers and their service providers to submit ADVT validation results.
-Visa Operating Regulations specify that CCRT is the only method permissible for the submission of ADVT or qVSDC DM validation results by clients.
+The Chip Compliance Reporting Tool (CCRT) is used by chip acquirers and their service providers to submit ADVT and CDET validation results.
+Visa Operating Regulations specify that CCRT is the only method permissible for the submission of ADVT validation results by clients.

-Chip tool technology vendors providing PC-based card simulators for ADVT and qVSDC DM simulation may be interested in obtaining information about CCRT.
+Chip tool technology vendors providing PC-based card simulators for ADVT simulation may be interested in obtaining information about CCRT.